-Both machines are popular choices in the $200-$500 price bracket, but the Powertech sander is at the lower end of that range and the Jet one is at the higher end.
+Both machines are popular choices.
+The Powertech sander is at the lower end of the price range and the Jet one is at the higher end.

 First and foremost, what we really want to know is: does the machine do what it’s supposed to do?
 Both the Powertech and the Jet come with a variety of spindle sizes, are sturdily built, and have non-skid rubber feet to prevent them from moving during use.
 They can both also be permanently mounted to the table.

 On the Powertech, the spindle is square to the table, the sanding sleeve is dead center, and the 18″ top is well sized for all but the very largest of projects – it is perfectly flat, too, and because it’s round, your work receives the same support all around.
 Changing the sanding sleeves is as quick and easy as any worker could wish – around 30 seconds and it’s done!
 All that is required to change to a different size is to change the table insert, pick a drum, drum washer, and sleeve, and then tighten using the spindle knob – a very nice, easy to use feature of the Powertech, especially as machines costing much more often still require the use of a wrench.

 The Jet does not seem to have the same exact trueness of the spindles relative to the base, but although it’s not dead center, it’s acceptable.
 Although it may require some shimming, its performance is faultless, and there is no vibration or movement during use.
 Spindle changing is fairly simple, but requires the use of two wrenches so is not as quick and easy as on the Powertech.
 Also, many users point out that there is not enough storage provided for all the spindles/wrenches provided.

 It looks like the first point goes to Powertech!